-[Placentia, from Page B1] kind."
-Brower sald,
+pensation or any award of any [Placentia, from Page B1] kind," Brower said.

-Hill, the prosector, said D'Amato knew that Becker in-tended to commit a crime and alded him.
-"There's no need to she said.
+Hill, the prosector, said D'Amato knew that Becker intended to commit a crime and aided him.
+"There's no need to prove any compensation of award was given to Diamato, she sald.